Central AL Forecast: More storms with some heavy rain today and all week

 A cut-off low will move across the ArkLaTex today.
 This will send an upper-level wave/disturbance across central Alabama, and that will set off scattered showers and thunderstorms again.
 It will be very humid, so any rain that falls will be heavy.
 Some areas across central Alabama could pick up 1-2″ of rain, so watch out for minor flooding issues.
+The storms could also produce strong winds of 40-60 mph.
 High temperatures will be in the lower to mid 80s.

 Tonight, will be mostly cloudy with spotty showers and a few thunderstorms.
 It will be muggy with lows in the upper 60s to lower 70s.